Ma7moud02/Bank_Loans_ELT_Data_Pipline/README.md

-# Loan Default Prediction – Big Data ETL Pipeline
+# Loan Default Prediction – Big Data ELT Pipeline

 ## 📌 Overview
-This project demonstrates a **Big Data ETL Pipeline** for analyzing loan defaults.
+This project demonstrates a **Big Data ELT Pipeline** for analyzing loan defaults.

 We start by setting up **Postgres inside Docker**, extract data with **Sqoop** into **HDFS**, perform transformations and modeling using **Spark in Zeppelin**, load the final tables into **Hive**, and finally visualize insights with **Power BI**.